 We also do not find the evidence of record sufficient to show that fluctuations in C{min} and C{max} for a 40 mg biweekly treatment would have raised safety issues such that one of ordinary skill in the art would have been discouraged from using that dosing protocol.
-Dr. Vinks testifies that "large fluctuations between C{max} and C{min} can be hazardous,' particularly if the drug 'has a narrow therapeutic range."
+Dr. Vinks testifies that "'large fluctuations between C[{max}] and C[{min}] can be hazardous,' particularly if the drug 'has a narrow therapeutic range."
 Ex.
-2075 ¶ 42 (citing Ex.
-2112, 11); see also id. ¶ 148 ("It was reported in the prior art that 'the magnitude of fluctuations between the maximum and minimum stead-state plasma concentrations are an important consideration for any drug that has a narrow therapeutic range" (emphasis added)).
+2075 ¶ 41 (citing Ex.
+2112, 11); see also id. ¶ 149 ("It was reported in the prior art that 'the magnitude of fluctuations between the maximum and minimum stead-state plasma concentrations are an important consideration for any drug that has a narrow therapeutic range" (emphasis added)).
 Nothing in the record, however, suggests that D2E7 has a narrow therapeutic range.
 Rather, as Petitioner explains, D2E7 has a wide therapeutic window and a relatively long half-life.
-Reply 12, 16-17; see Ex.
-1011, 2 (reporting that D2E7 has a half-life of

-14 We also note that Kempeni 1999 reports D2E7 was safe and efficacious over a wide range of doses (i.e., from 0.5 mg/kg to 10 mg/kg).
+Reply 13-14, 18; see Ex.
+1011, 2 (reporting that D2E7 has a half-life of wide range of doses (i.e., from 0.5 mg/kg to 10 mg/kg).
 Ex.
 1011, 3.
 And Rau 2000, although recognizing that "idiotypical epitopes can represent a theoretical potential for allergic reactions" (i.e., reactions due to the development of ADAs), explains that that theoretical potential was not borne out in the data from the D2E7 clinical trials because "reactions which were described as allergic . . . did not recur in the same patients with continuation of the treatment" and "did not require any therapeutic intervention."
 Ex.
-2040, 8.
+1012, 8.
 Further, the evidence suggests that an anti-TNFα treatment can be effective and safe even when some patients develop ADAs.
 As Petitioner explains, REMICADE® and ENBREL® are approved for the treatment of RA, even though some patients using those products develop ADAs.
-Reply 15.
+Reply 17.